NotAKidoS/NAK_CVR_Mods/HeadLookLockingInputFix/README.md

 # HeadLookLockingInputFix

-Fixes a bug where pressing the head look locking key (ALT) while in VR with the game window focused and a menu open would disable input and soft-lock you.
+Fixes a bug where pressing the independent head look key (ALT) while in VR with the game window focused and a menu open would disable input and soft-lock you.

 ---